How to Add a Serum Booster

 How to Add a Serum Booster Video Tutorial

 First, you'll need to sanitize your work area and your supplies.
-If you're unsure about all the steps involved, you can see our video Beauty blending 101.
+If you're unsure of all the steps involved, see our video Beauty Blending 101.

 Okay, so first, grab your product and your DIY anti-aging ingredient.
 Today we're going to use a Copper Peptide Serum Booster.
 We'll add that you can use any DIY supplies at Skin Perfection.

-Okay, so first, you're going to open up your product, which I just did.
+Okay, so first, you'll open up your product, which I just did.
 Set your booster carefully aside.
 Then I'm going to add the Copper Peptide.